l11/router-tetris/README.md

  ## Notice

-I did testing on an RT-AC86U running 386.5_2 (this is an A53 router with dual core 1.8GHz) but the CPU usage is still over 80% in play and stutters as the difficulty level of the game increases will be more serious.
+I did testing on an RT-AC86U running 386.5_2 (this is an A53 router with dual core 1.8GHz) but the CPUs usage is still over 80% in play and stutters as the difficulty level of the game increases will be more serious.

 So, this is just a test of whether the router CPUs can handle a simple game, enjoy it or not.